Underworld: Awakening

-Underworld: Awakening is a 2012 American action horror film directed by Måns Mårlind and Björn Stein.
-It is the fourth installment in the Underworld franchise, with Kate Beckinsale reprising her role as Selene, joined by Theo James, Michael Ealy, and India Eisley.
-Filming began in March 2011 in Vancouver, British Columbia and the film was released in Digital 3D, IMAX 3D and 2D theaters on January 20, 2012 and grossed $160 million worldwide.
-It was followed by Underworld: Blood Wars in 2016.
+Underworld: Awakening is a 2012 American action horror film directed by Måns Mårlind and Björn Stein from a screenplay by Len Wiseman, John Hlavin, J. Michael Straczynski, and Allison Burnett, based on a story by Wiseman and Hlavin.
+It is the direct sequel to Underworld: Evolution (2006) and the fourth installment in the Underworld film series.
+The film stars Kate Beckinsale, Stephen Rea, Michael Ealy, Theo James, India Eisley, and Charles Dance.

+Principal photography began in March 2011 in Vancouver, British Columbia, Canada.

+Underworld: Awakening premiered at the Grauman's Chinese Theatre in Los Angeles, California on January 18, 2012, and was released in the United States on January 20, by Sony Pictures Releasing.
+The film received generally negative reviews from critics but was the highest grossing film in the Underworld film series, grossed over $160 million worldwide against a production budget of $70 million.

+The film was followed by Underworld: Blood Wars in 2016.

 Plot

 A few years after the events of the second film, both the government and the general public have become aware of the existence of the Vampires and Lycans.
 A program to study and potentially harness their powers soon escalates into an all-out genocide and shortly after the Purge begins, Selene and Michael are captured by humans.
 Due to her enhanced vampiric traits, Selene is imprisoned in cryogenic suspension.

 After being frozen for twelve years, during which both species have been hunted to the brink of extinction, Selene manages to escape.
 She learns that another subject has also fled from the facility.
 While running away, Selene has visions from someone else's point of view.
 She follows the visions and encounters David, a young vampire who has been tracking her.
 Sick and weakened Lycans also appear; they are hunting the subject with whom Selene is connected.
 Selene fights her way through the Lycan pack and reaches the second escapee: a frightened and confused young girl.

-Selene, David and the girl drive away using David's van, only to be attacked once again by a trio of Lycans.
+Selene, David and the girl drive away using a stolen van, only to be attacked once again by a trio of Lycans.
 David and Selene kill two while the third smashes its way into the rear of the vehicle and bites the girl's shoulder.
 She partially transforms and rips the creature in half, revealing her hybrid traits.
 Selene realizes this is her and Michael's daughter.
 During her own escape from the facility, the girl found Selene's cryogenic tank and deactivated it.
 That is why Selene could escape.
 Despite her hybrid nature, the girl's bite wound does not heal and she is rapidly growing weaker, so David decides to take the pair to his coven.